 Gardening Tips and Advice A green thumb is something that some people seem to be born with, while others don’t seem to have one at all.
 This doesn’t mean that only people who are naturally talented should grow a garden.
 The ability to plant and grow a beautiful or bountiful garden can come from experience and the advice of others.
 When it comes to gardening, a person with the willingness to learn and seek out helpful tips can be as successful as anyone with a naturally green thumb.

-- Gardening Tips for Edibles: The website of certified arborist and horticulture specialist Melinda Myers.
-This page gives advice on garden, and covers gardening for edibles specifically in this section.
+- Gardening Tips: The website of certified arborist and horticulture specialist Melinda Myers.
+This page gives advice on garden, and covers gardening for plants and flowers you can eat specifically in this section.

 - Gardening Tips – Prune Early Shrubs: This article from the UK gives the readers tips on pruning early shrubs, supporting lilies, and removing old flowers from certain plants to make room for incoming new flowers.